-- 1. Is the Toxicological Review logical, clear and concise?
-Has EPA clearly and objectively represented and synthesized the scientific evidence for noncancer and cancer hazards? - 2.
-Please identify any additional studies that would make a significant impact on the conclusions of the Toxicological Review and should be considered in the assessment of the noncancer and cancer health effects of hexachloroethane.
+1. Is the Toxicological Review logical, clear and concise?
+Has EPA clearly presented and synthesized the scientific evidence for noncancer and cancer hazards?

+2. Please identify any additional studies that would make a significant impact on the conclusions of the Toxicological Review.